 Reliability and high performance across the Lambda Architecture stack

 MapR provides a dramatically simplified architecture for real-time, stream processing engines.
-Streaming data can be written directly to the MapR file system for long-term storage and MapReduce processing (establishing the batch layer of the Lambda Architecture).
+Streaming data can be written directly to the MapR Distributed File and Object Store for long-term storage and MapReduce processing (establishing the batch layer of the Lambda Architecture).
 Because MapR enables data streams to be written directly to the cluster, applications typically don’t need queuing systems such as Apache Kafka, reducing the numbers of moving parts.
 Further, such a model enables publish-subscribe models within the data platform.
 Storm can ‘tail’ a file to which it wishes to subscribe, and as soon as new data hits the file system, it is injected into the Storm topology.
 This allows for strong Storm/ Hadoop interoperability, and a unification and simplification of technologies onto one enterprise Hadoop platform.

 Another important innovation and improvement in the context of the Lambda Architecture is the MapR M7 Enterprise Database Edition7 , an enterprise-grade, Apache HBase-API compliant NoSQL database, which is a perfect fit for the unified serving/speed layer database.